111 Colchester Avenue

 Cardiothoracic Surgery Research

 Many cardiothoracic laboratory and clinical research projects are performed in collaboration with The UVM Medical Center Cardiology department.
-Dr. Joseph Schmoker and his laboratory staff are investigating a model for thoracic aortic trauma, cerebral perfusion during cardiopulmonary bypass and factors affecting the longevity of both venous and arterial grafts, a model that increases patient outcomes long-term.
+Our team is investigating a model for thoracic aortic trauma, cerebral perfusion during cardiopulmonary bypass and factors affecting the longevity of both venous and arterial grafts, a model that increases patient outcomes long-term.

 The cardiothoracic surgery department is a founding member of the Northern New England Cardiovascular Research Group.
 The UVM Medical Center has participated in a myriad of clinical projects that have led to a progressive decrease in cardiac surgical morbidity and mortality.
 The Northern New England group now has one of the largest databases for cardiothoracic surgery in the United States.

 Explore this site for more information about our comprehensive care, or call The UVM Medical Center Cardiothoracic Surgery at 802-847-4152, Monday through Friday, 8 am - 5 pm.

 Learn more about all of The UVM Medical Center's comprehensive surgical services.

 - Valvular replacement and repair

 - Evaluation and treatment of both benign and malignant pulmonary tumors